The Gospel not only saves us, it changes us

 Addiction has become so unmanageable that even the secular world sees it as an undesirable behavior.
 The seemingly uncontrollable nature of the problem has led psychologists and church leaders alike to ascribe the behavior to a medical or mental disease.
 But is this true?
 Can the local church affect change?
 Is the gospel enough to help an addict?

 The gospel not only has the power to save those who are trapped in addiction, it also changes their hearts and desires - which ultimately leads to a sober life.
 The purpose of Hope for Addiction is to equip the church to confidently enter in and walk with struggling addicts with the goal of bringing them into the church community.
-If your church is Churches that are looking for a completely scripture based, non-formulaic approach to addictions ministry, look no further!
+If your church is looking for a completely scripture based, non-formulaic approach to addictions ministry, look no further!

 What is Gospel Centrality?

 Gospel-Centrality is the belief that the good news of Jesus Christ is not just the means to become saved, but must remain central in all areas of the Christian life.
 If the gospel is not central to our life - if our thoughts are not centered around the gospel, they become rooted in our own will power.
 Our actions will proceed from what is at the center of our hearts.
 Our affections must be centered on Christ and the gospel - When we use the term gospel centered, we are referring to the gospel as the good news that through Christ, God doesn’t only save sinners, He also changes them (sanctification).
 Belief in the gospel saves sinners and must remain central to the life of believers so they continuously grow and mature in their faith.
 When the gospel remains central in the life of Christians, it results in increasing understanding of the “truths of the gospel,” leading to “gospel shaped thinking” that then leads to “conduct that is in line with the gospel.”